Sharing my free hand lettered ‘merry happy’ design for your photo christmas cards plus how to add gold foil to holiday card designs on Mixbook!

 Once you know horizontal or vertical… time to look for a design!
 There’s tons of card companies out there, but after having photo books printed with Mixbook earlier this year, I was so happy with their quality and printing that I knew they were who I wanted to have ours printed with.
 I’m going to use screenshots from the design process on their site to help explain and make it ridiculously easy to follow along as I’m going through.

-This technique will totally work with ANY of the holiday photo cards.
+This technique will totally work with ANY of the cards.
 But because the foil is so beautiful, I’m going to focus on that :) If you want to add your own lettering or design (or my Merry Happy lettering), you want to look for a pre-made template that has a foiled design not foiled phrases.
 So snowflakes, frames, doodles… all awesome!
 A foiled ‘Merry Christmas’ you can’t swap out for your phrase.
 The foiled part of the design won’t change- just the rest will, if that makes sense.
-I settled on this gorgeous Holiday Pine Frame card but I played with a couple others as well… like this floral number and this pretty little snowflake guy from the holiday collection and even tested out a wedding invitation design (this geometric one) before settling on mine.
+I settled on this gorgeous Holiday Pine Frame card but I played with a couple others as well.
 I would definitely play with a few to figure out what works with the blank space in your photo!

 BEFORE you start editing your design- make sure you pick which color of foil you want.
 Mixbook has the option of gold, rose gold, or silver.
 If you’re not crazy about the image placement or the fonts or something else like that… know that it’s totally customizable- at this point just look at the foil details.
 You’ll notice that mine has different fonts, text, and the back isn’t a full page photo like the example here.
 I love a good editor!